dxxmsdxy/prompt/README.md

 # 📃 \<prompt\/\>
 ## The Large Language Web

-Put a "prompt" tag in your HTML:
+Add a "prompt" tag to your HTML:

 ```
 <prompt>